jlgre/opgg_scraper/README.md

 This is a simple python scraper to pull down data from [opgg](https://op.gg)

-Currently supports tier list for all lanes
+Currently supports tier list for all lanes as well as skill orders for specific champions in specific lanes

 ## Usage
 |Command|Modifiers|Description|